openziti/ziti-doc/docfx_project/ziti/identities/creating.md

 ### 3rd Party CA - Overview

-It's possible that your organization wants to reuse an existing PKI rather than to incorporate a new PKI for Ziti-powered networks.
+The Ziti controller is capable of using an existing PKI for authentication and authorization rather than to PKI configured in the Ziti Controller.
+Certificates that are not controlled by the Ziti controller are referred to as "3rd party".
 If you have an existing PKI setup you wish to reuse or if you are just interested in learning how to use a 3rd Party CA this section is for you.

 > [!NOTE]